PYRAMIDS PHARAOH LIST

 And the sand...

-Before the tourists came to Egypt, for centuries upon centuries, great fields of stone blocks baked in the desert sun.
+For centuries upon centuries great fields of stone blocks baked in the desert sun.
 Sometimes they cracked and fell in the chill of the night.
 Nobody knew their story, only that men had once risen high and now were gone.

 Then, in the nineteenth century, men and women came to dig out the ruins, to read again the old symbols.
 Artists came to bring images of these ancient marvels to the world.
 This is their place.
 It is quieter, the sand lies deep, the towers fallen.
 But it is closer ... closer to the heart of the ancient Egyptian people, of so long ago.